MHF13/VideoPlayer/docs/README.md

 ### AVIFileOpenA(PAVIFILE &fileAVI,LPCSTR (LPCSTR)video,UINT OF_SHARE_DENY_WRITE,LPCLSID NULL)
 This open input AVI file
-* fileAVI: Pointer to a buffer that receives the new IAVIFile interface pointer.
+* fileAVI: Pointer to a buffer that receives the new PAVIFile interface pointer.
 * video: string containing the name of the file to open.
 * OF_SHARE_DENY_WRITE: Access mode to use when opening the file.